ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_4.md

     Task task = new Task(title);
     taskRepository.saveTask(task);

-However, this alone will not trigger any change in the UI.
+However, this alone will not trigger any changes in the UI.
 We want to change the `itemsLeft` property to reflect the actual number of tasks in the repository.
-Simply setting the property will not trigger any events though.
+Simply setting the property will not trigger any events though:

     :::java
     int itemsLeft = taskRepository.getActiveTasks().size();

     // Ankor will not notice this
     this.itemsLeft = itemsLeft;

-    this.itemsLeftText = itemsLeftText(itemsLeft);
+##### Using Refs to set properties

 Instead we set the new value via the `Ref` that points at the `itemsLeft` property.
 We can obtain this Ref by appending `"itemsLeft"` to our `modelRef`.

+It is called "appending" because a `Ref` can also be though of as a path.
+This path leads from the `ModelRoot` to a property.
+The full path to `itemsLeft` would be `"root.model.itemsLeft"`.
+Since we already have a `Ref` for the path `"root.model"` we can simply append `"itemsLeft"`.

     :::java
     int itemsLeft = taskRepository.getActiveTasks().size();
     modelRef.appendPath("itemsLeft").setValue(itemsLeft);
-    modelRef.appendPath("itemsLeftText").setValue(itemsLeftText(itemsLeft));

 This will send a change event to the client and trigger any events there.
 It will also update the local variable, so that `(this.itemsLeft == itemsLeft)` evaluates to `true`.

+Now you can add todos to the list an see how the number changes.

 [4]: #TODOLinkToDocumentationAction